 Read more: Price skimmingPrice taker - A vendor of a commodity who is forced to sell its wares at the going rate.
 Pricing power - The ability of a firm to increase its prices without losing customers.
 Pricing tier

 See tiered pricingPrincipal-agent problem - A statement about misaligned incentives.
 The representative of an organization may optimize his decisions for his own benefit, not that of the organization that he represents.
 Private good - A product that is excludable and rivalrous.
 In other words, an item that is owned by and benefits a single party.
+Producer surplus - The value received by a vendor after selling a good that is over and above the minimum price that he would be willing to accept.
 Production possibilities frontier - The set of outputs that maximize a party's output.
 Many examples depict a country's potential output of two items: guns and butter.
 Productized service - A service that has been packaged as a product.
 The benefits of doing so include ease of marketing and specialization.

 See /productize/Profit - Accountants define profit as the difference between income and expense.
 Economists also subtract opportunity costs from income.
 Psychological pricing - A method to reduce the perceived price of an item by reducing its least significant digits so that the total price falls below a traditional price threshold.
 For instance, Psychological pricing may be used by a retailer to reduce the price of an item from $20 to $19.97.
 Although the price is essentially unchanged, consumers will subconsciously evaluate the item as being significantly cheaper.
 Pull demand forward - To encourage sales to customers who would have bought at a later date.
 This usually requires additional expense and effort upon the part of the vendor.
 Short-term cash flow will increase (due to a higher number of sales).
 On the other hand, sales in subsequent periods will be reduced as those who would have placed orders in those time periods will have already made their purchases.
 Pump and dump - A marketing technique for those with questionable morals.
 It consists of a push to artificially increase the perceived value of an item (pump), and then the sale of a massive quantity of that good quickly at an inflated price (dump) before anyone catches on.
 Often used in the context of financial stocks (especially penny stocks).
 Purchasing power - A measure of the strength of a currency.
 The larger the measure, the more goods that can be bought by a unit of currency.
 Purchasing power parity - A ratio of the value of two different currencies.